mikf/gallery-dl/README.rst

 OAuth
 -----

-*gallery-dl* supports user authentication via OAuth_ for ``deviantart``,
+*gallery-dl* supports user authentication via OAuth_ for some extractors.
+This is necessary for
+``pixiv``
+and optional for
+``deviantart``,
 ``flickr``,
 ``reddit``,